Microsoft PhD Scholarship Programme in Europe, Middle East and Africa (EMEA) 2020

 - The institute agrees to the terms and conditions in the PhD Term Sheet and EPSRC Term Sheet where appropriate and there will be no negotiation once the selections have been made and communicated.

-- Applicants must be nominated by a Microsoft supervisor by 1st September 2018 to be eligible to submit an application.
+- Applicants must be nominated by a Microsoft supervisor to be eligible to submit an application.

-- The proposed research must be closely related to our research ambitions at Microsoft Research in Cambridge:
+- The proposed research must be closely related to our research themes at Microsoft Research in Cambridge:

 - Biological Computation

-Microsoft actively seeks to foster greater levels of diversity in our workforce and in our pipeline of future researchers.
-We are always looking for the best and brightest talent and pride ourselves on our individuality.
+Microsoft actively seeks to foster greater levels of diversity in their workforce and in their pipeline of future researchers.
+They are always looking for the best and brightest talent and pride themselves on their individuality.